How to Use Experiential Learning to Teach Design Thinking

 • Pain points addressed: poor communication, lack of clarity in later stages, disengagement

 • Why it works: participants design a solution, then hand it off to another team to build, mirroring what often happens between design, dev, and delivery teams.
-Highlights breakdowns in instruction and knowledge transfer.
+Highlights breakdowns in instruction and knowledge transfer, along with the emotional impact of watching others build ‘your’ idea - great for building shared ownership.

 Artifacts - from MTa Insights